-Children are curious by nature, and it makes sense that they would be even more curious when it comes to medication.
+Children are curious by nature, and it makes sense they would be even more curious when it comes to medication.
 Many medications look and taste like candy.
 While it’s important to encourage our kids to explore and discover new things, when it comes to medication, we want to be careful to keep them safe.
 Here are a few tips to show you how.

-Consider places where kids get into medicine.
 Kids get into medication in all sorts of places, like in purses and nightstands.
 Place purses and bags in high locations, and avoid leaving medicine on a nightstand or dresser.
 In 2 out of 3 emergency room visits for medicine poisoning, the medicine was left within reach of a child.

 Only use the dosing device that comes with the medicine.
 Kitchen spoons aren’t all the same, and a teaspoon or tablespoon used for cooking won’t measure the same amount of medicine as a dosing device.

 Write clear instructions for caregivers about your child’s medicine.
 When other caregivers are giving your child medicine, they need to know what medicine to give, how much to give and when to give it.
 Using a medicine schedule can help with communication between caregivers.